heisdanielade/heisdanielade/README.md

 ## ✨ Fun Facts

+- When I'm not coding, you can find me exploring new hiking trails or experimenting with photography.
 - Call of Duty: Mobile is my favorite video game.
 - As a kid, I wanted to be a Medical Doctor.
-- I love hiking.

 ## 📫 Contact

- For a quick response, DM me on [LinkedIn](https://www.linkedin.com/in/heisdanielade/).
+ For a quick response, Send me an [Email](danieladeofficial@gmail.com).